ziracmo/angular-tailwindcss-boilerplate/README.md

-# Boilerplate and Starte for Angular 12 and TailwindCSS 2.0
+# Boilerplate and Starter for Angular 12 and TailwindCSS 2.0

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.